NYPD: Five shot dead in Brooklyn and Queens

 Just after 12:30 a.m.
 Tuesday, an 18-year-old man was found on 176th Street in Jamaica, Queens with multiple gunshot wounds to the head, torso and leg.
 He was pronounced dead at Jamaica Hospital Medical Center, police said.

-All five case were under investigation late Wednesday and police believe most related to the current gang situations around the city, particularly in Brooklyn and Queens.
+All five cases were under investigation late Wednesday and police believe most are related to the current gang situations around the city, particularly in Brooklyn and Queens.

-Homicides in 2019 are trending slightly below the level for 2018, NYPD officials have said, although the data showed that the number of shootings had increased by close to five percent for the year.
-The latest police statistics for 2019 show that the city has had 195 homicides, including the latest killings, compared to 201 at the same time in 2018.
+Homicides in 2019 are trending slightly below the level for 2018, NYPD officials have said, although the data showed that the number of shootings had increased by close to 5 percent for the year.
+The latest police statistics for 2019 show that the city has had 195 homicides, including the most recent killings, compared to 201 at the same time in 2018.

 Comments